 The transmission’s valve body contains hydraulic channels where the fluid flows through when the shift solenoids operate.
 The shift solenoids can become bad over time and the valve body channels can get clogged when the transmission fluid gets dirty.
 When the valve body goes bad, you will start to notice vibrations when the gears change.
 The car can also stall.
 Once it’s bad enough, the vehicle won’t move at all.

-Sadly replacing a shift solenoid or the valve body isn’t an easy fix.
+Sadly, replacing a shift solenoid or the valve body isn’t an easy fix.
 You need to drop the transmission pan to complete the job, so give yourself plenty of time.

 4. Failed Torque Converter

 The torque converter often goes bad because the transmission hasn’t been maintained properly.
-If you are using junky transmission fluid, failing to do changes, leaving the dirty filter installed, and ignoring the signs it needs attention, you can end up with a bad torque converter.
+If you are using junky transmission fluid, failing to make changes, leaving the dirty filter installed, and ignoring the signs it needs attention, you can end up with a bad torque converter.

 As the converter begins to fail, you may notice some signs before the car stops driving.
-It can make strange noises first, especially on start up.
+It can make strange noises first, especially at start up.
 The sounds might go away as the car gets warmed up.
 However, it will start to stall as the condition becomes worse.

 The torque converter is usually an expensive part.
 Plus, it can take all day to repair because the transmission has to be removed.
 This might be another task for a transmission specialist.